 Although it’s not a major factor, if you are active on Social Media then Google will catch this.
 Even better if you interact with your Followers by commenting on their updates and getting involved in conversations.
 It’s shows Google that your account is run by a real person, not a Bot!

-The number of times it’s clicked on in a search
+The number of times your website is clicked on in a search

 You can’t fake it though – Google will know if you do multiple searches for your site and make multiple clicks.
 There’s a lot of anti-fraud technology running behind the scenes